lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

             d  Under Data Type, click the dropdown menu and select _______
         4. Click save on the upper right corner

-Congratulation on creating your Draft Model.
+At this point you have completed your Draft Model with required Milestone and Indentifier.
+Your Draft Model is not visiable in the Console but
 On the next Lab you will modify the existing Draft Model.
 You may now [proceed to the next lab](#next).